qiime2/cancer-microbiome-intervention-tutorial/book/030-tutorial-downstream/070-beta-diversity.md

 )
 ```

-A useful feature of QIIME 2 is that you can integrate data that is computed per
+A useful feature of QIIME 2 is that you can integrate data that is
-sample as "metadata" in other visualizations.
+per-sample as "metadata" in other visualizations.
 For example, alpha diversity
 values such as Faith's Phylogenetic Diversity, are computed on a per-sample
 basis and thus can be viewed or used as QIIME 2 sample metadata.
 Since beta
 diversity metrics such as UniFrac are computed on pairs of samples, they're not